KWHYTHUB/mods/mods-v2/alk.editorcollab/about.md

 ## Thanks

-Huge thanks to the Geode Development team for making me not suffer porting the mod to Windows.
+Huge thanks to the Sapphire Development team for making me not suffer porting the mod to Windows.
 Love you [HJfod](https://twitter.com/hjfod), [Mat](https://twitter.com/mateus44_/), [PoweredByPie](https://github.com/poweredbypie/), and other people who helped me in some capacity.

 Also big thanks to you for using my mod, either as a user or host.
 I love you. <3